aisouard/libwebrtc/README.md

 ## Prerequisites

 - CMake 3.5 or later,
-- Python 2.7 (optional for Windows)
+- Python 2.7 (optional for Windows since it will use the interpreter located inside the `depot_tools` installation)

 ### Debian & Ubuntu